1988–89 AEK Athens F.C. season: Overview

-Clearly the most important moment of the year was the 0–1 away victory against Olympiacos on 7 May 1989 at the Olympic Stadium, for the penultimate matchday, which actually gave AEK the championship.
-A match before which too many considered the red and whites to be a sure winner and did not give AEK any chance, even though the draw was also in their favor.
-The atmosphere at the period of the preparation of the two teams before this match was heated, as the players of Olympiacos cut a celebratory cake with the inscription "Olympiacos-AEK 4–0" at the "tower" of their president Argyris Saliarelis in Aegina, while at the same time the AEK were working hard, doing a mini-preparation at Parnitha.
+In the Cup, AEK qualified as first in their respective group in the first round.
+Afterwards, they did not do well, since they were eliminated in the second round by Levadiakos, with the yellow-blacks having major complaints from the referee in the second leg, with Gidopoulos as their main expressor.

-The match started with Olympiacos pressing hard, but AEK defense and Ikonomopoulos held very well at the back.
-The pressure of the red and whites kept increasing but AEK did not concede a goal.
-The save by Manolas on the goaline with an amazing header after a header by Détári, and in general the spirited play of the whole team kept them in tact during the match.
-At the 83rd minute, in a counterattack Karagiozopoulos, who had came in as a substitute, after an unrepeatable "1-2" with Okonski, scored the amazing "golden" goal which gave AEK the historic title victory.
+The most important moment of the year was clearly the away match against Olympiacos on 7 May, for the penultimate matchday of the championship.
+A match which many considered the red and whites to be a sure winner and did not give AEK any chance, even though the draw was also in their favor.
+The atmosphere at the period of the preparation of the two teams before this match was heated, as the players of Olympiacos cut a celebratory cake with the inscription "Olympiacos-AEK 4–0" at the "tower" of their president Argyris Saliarelis in Aegina, while at the same time the AEK were doing a mini-preparation at Parnitha.

-In the Cup, AEK did not do well, after being eliminated in the second round by Levadiakos, with the yellow-blacks having major complaints from the referee in the second leg, with Gidopoulos as their main expressor.
+At the Olympic Stadium the match started with Olympiacos pressing hard, but the defense of AEK as well as Ikonomopoulos held well.
+The pressure of the red and whites kept increasing, but the yellow-blacks did not concede a goal.
+The clearance of the ball at the goaline by Manolas with his head on the header of Détári and the spirited play of the whole team in general kept them intact during the match.
+At the 83rd minute, in a counterattack of AEK, Karagiozopoulos, who had come in as a substitute, made the "1-2" with Okoński and scored the "golden" goal which gave AEK the historic title victory.